RateTheLandlord/RateTheLandlord/backend/README.md

 Get all reviews that have been flagged for Admin Review `GET /api/flagged`

-Log in to Admin Panel _Need to decide how to implement, possible NextAuth_ `POST /api/auth`
+Log in to Admin Panel

-## Run

-Copy the `.env.example` in a new `.env` file.

-Set the environment to `development`

-Then run the following commands:

-- Pull the latest Images
-  `docker-compose pull`

-- Build
-  `docker-compose build`

-- Start
-  `docker-compose up -d`
+`POST /api/auth`

 ## Test